This post may contain affiliate links, I may receive commissions for purchases made through links in this post.

 These 11 foods always worked for me when I needed a milk producing pick-me-up.
 See how I recommend using them in your every day breastfeeding diet.

-Breastfeeding Food That Causes Gas
+Breastfeeding Food that may Causes Gas

 Ah, citrus, my favorite scent and taste of all time!
 Just give me some sweet smelling citrus fruit and I am content.